SinanRana/Innovation-og-ny-teknologi/README.md

 expo start
 ```

-4. Chose where you want to run it and you're good to go!
+4. Choose where you want to run it and you're good to go!